vitistack/docs/docs/introduction/structure.md

 # Documentation structure

-The VITIstack documentation follows Divio documentation structure which a method for organizing documentation in a clear and efficient way.
+The VITIstack documentation follows Divio documentation structure which is a method for organizing documentation in a clear and efficient way.

 It divides content into four main categories: